Dante's Inferno paintings will be sold as NFTs in early January 2022.

 Here are some of the printed press coverage in Punta del Este, Uruguay: Journal "El Pais" - Article 1 and Article 2.
 Magazine "Que Hacemos Hoy" - Boris Acosta and Vincent Spano interviews, Dante's Inferno Exhibition.

-Watch the live TV interview of Boris Acosta and Vincent Spano during February 2011 in Punta del Este, Uruguay.
-Click "play" below and on the little square on the bottom right to expand to full screen view:
+Watch below the live TV interview of Boris Acosta and Vincent Spano during February 2011 in Punta del Este, Uruguay: